 winter vaccines for the family

-As we head into winter with the inevitable colds and flu to welcome us, the question of immunisation becomes an important one.
-In addition to the ones already recommended on the New Zealand National Immunisation Register (NIR) what about the flu shot?
+As we head into winter with the inevitable flu to welcome us, the question of immunisation becomes an important one.
+In addition to the vaccinations already recommended on the New Zealand National Immunisation Schedule (NIS) what about the flu shot?
 And how do we prepare our children for the shots?
 And what about side effects?

 Here are the facts: